 All things considered, this book contains an eclectic mix of articles on how Venger Satanis runs his games.
 There’ll be some stuff you could use but also things you might not like.

 The PDF is 124 pages total, no electronic bookmarks (grrr).
 The content

 is not really organized which makes it hard to look up specific themes.

 There’s an index at the beginning of the book, but some titles are a bit

 Layout, font choice etc. are adequately done.
 The background has a watermark tribal which I could have done without.
 The artwork is sparse but mostly good.
 However, be warned that there are some naked folks (both genders).

 What do I like?

 I’m more of a fan of organized content and the articles feel like they were more or less randomly put together.
 The PDFs should have bookmarks, it’s 2015!
-I personally find the watermark on each peach annoying, it distracts a bit from the text.
+I personally find the watermark on each page annoying, it distracts a bit from the text.
+Some bullet points:

 - articles about how to Game Master a fantasy campaign (mostly geared towards old school, so it’s not a universal toolkit)